 The program is open to University of Arizona undergraduate sophmores or juniors majoring in Criminal Justice Studies, Political Science, or Public Management and Policy with a minimum 3.3 cumulative GPA.

 The following materials are required for admission to the MPP program:

-The GRE general test is required.
-Applications cannot be considered without a score.
-All international students must also submit a TOEFL or IELTS score for english proficiency.
+All international students must submit a TOEFL or IELTS score for english proficiency.
 If an international student meets all the other criteria for admission, they may attend the CESL program on campus for one semester prior to the start of their MPP program.

 For more information on Conditional Admissions, please see the following link:

 Students in the MPP program are eligible for Federal Financial Aid, Peace Corp Fellowships, Graduate Access Fellowships (based on need) and Qualified Tuition Reduction (QTR).
 Limitations may apply for students in Accelerated Master's Programs.